pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-audio.md

 By default, OBS Studio should be configured to capture both your desktop audio and microphone input audio.
 To test this, ensure that the volume bars in the audio mixer section properly display feedback based on audio activity.

 1. Play any audio through your computer's sound system.
-The 'Desktop Audio' volume bar should rise accordingly.
+The 'Desktop Audio' volume bar should rise accordingly:

 ![Desktop Audio Bar](https://github.com/pazcharles02/OBS-and-Twitch-Livestreaming/blob/gh-pages/assets/images/PC_AudioMixer.png?raw=true)

 2. Speak into your microphone.
-The 'Mic/Aux' volume bar should rise accordingly.
+The 'Mic/Aux' volume bar should rise accordingly:

 ![Desktop Audio Bar](https://github.com/pazcharles02/OBS-and-Twitch-Livestreaming/blob/gh-pages/assets/images/PC_AudioMixer_Mic.png?raw=true)